Top 5 Manufacturing Supply Chain Analytics Use Cases

 Now, Suppliers & Manufacturers have a choice to share their production data with their partners and customers to bring in transparency and gain trust.
-This way the manufacturer can see exactly whether the supplier is delayed with production just in time to avoid any waiting times.
+This way the manufacturer can see exactly whether the supplier is delayed with production just in time to avoid any Lead Time.
 At the same time, the suppliers can pre-empt any such incidence and modify their production output accordingly.

 A World Economic Forum (WEF) and A.T.
 Kearney’s study of the future of production find that manufacturers are evaluating how combining emerging technologies including IoT, AI, and machine learning can improve asset tracking accuracy, supply chain visibility, and inventory optimization.

 Manufacturers not only create products for their current customers only, but also for the perceived demand that they expect to emerge soon.
 Demand forecasting is key because it suggests an optimum capacity for a production chain and that can be the difference between strong sales or a warehouse full of unpurchased inventory.

 Traditionally, forecasts are based on previous years’ historic values, and not on more actionable forward-looking data.
 By combining existing data with predictive analytics to build a more precise projection of what purchasing trends, seasonality, fads and disruptions could be, manufacturers can gain significant competitive advantage.
 The analytical systems can be trained to also incorporate the market and competition data as well as how well the production lines are operating, leading to smarter risk management and lesser cost emerging due to access inventory storage space.